mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 ### object ParmToObject([Type returnType](https://docs.microsoft.com/en-us/dotnet/api/system.type), [string parameterName](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0), [Int32\[\] elementIndices](https://docs.microsoft.com/en-us/dotnet/api/system.int32))

 Converts the specified parameter to an object of the specified type.

+#### Remarks
+This method converts the specified parameter to an object of the specified type in the ASNA DataGate client.
+It checks if the provided parameter name is null, and if so, throws an ArgumentNullException.
+It then creates a new SubParmName with the specified parameter name and element indices, and gets the parameter with the name from the SubParmName.
+If no such parameter exists, it throws an ArgumentException.
+It then calls the ToObject method of the parameter with the SubParmName and the type.

 ```cs
 object ParmToObject(Type returnType, string parameterName, Int32[] elementIndices)